trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

 GANACHE=$(ganache --detach) && npm run test; ganache instances stop $GANACHE
 ```

-Or if you are running PowerShell on Windows, you can do:
+Or if you are running PowerShell, you can do:

 ```PowerShell
 $GANACHE=ganache --detach; npm run test; ganache instances stop $GANACHE; Remove-Variable GANACHE